Cognigy/Documentation/docs/ai-copilot/getting-started.md

     - API Key (api_key)
 6. Click **Set** near both fields.

-### Create an AI Copilot Config
+### Create a custom AI Copilot Grid Configuration

 !!!
 Note
     AI Copilot Config comes with a default pre-defined grid.
 You can also edit and preview it directly from the Flow, by using the [Set Grid Node](../ai/build/node-reference/ai-copilot/set-grid.md).

-To create your custom AI Copilot Config Grid, follow these steps:
+To create your custom AI Copilot Config Grid with the API, follow these steps:

 1. Create an AI Copilot configuration by using the [Post](https://api-trial.cognigy.ai/openapi#post-/v2.0/agentassistconfigs) request.
 2. Define the grid size in the `config.grid` object of the configuration by specifying the number of rows and columns.